Drake & Josh: Plot

-The series revolves around two teenage stepbrothers, Drake Parker and Josh Nichols, who live in San Diego, California with Drake's younger biological sister Megan and biological mother Audrey, and Josh's biological father Walter.
-Drake is cool and popular, having his own band and being a ladies' man, yet can be narcissistic and absent-minded, while Josh is intellectual, clumsy, and awkward; yet very loving and caring.
-Josh ends up working at a local movie theater called The Premiere in the second season of the show, which ends up being a key set location.
-The two boys are often involved in comedic escapades and challenges while also handling various teenage problems.
+The series revolves around two teenage stepbrothers, Drake Parker and Josh Nichols, who live in San Diego, California, with Drake's younger biological sister Megan and biological mother Audrey, and Josh's biological father Walter.
+Drake is cool and charismatic, having his own band and being popular with girls, yet can be narcissistic and absent-minded, while Josh is intellectual, clumsy, and awkward; yet very loving and caring.
+Josh starts working at a local movie theater in the second season, which becomes a key set location for the rest of the series.
+Despite their opposite personalities, Drake and Josh have shown multiple times throughout the series that they care deeply about each other and have each other's backs.
+The two boys are often involved in comedic escapades and challenges while handling various teenage problems.